uib/iam-scim/README.md

 ### User `.phoneNumbers`

 The public phone numbers associated with this account.
-The phone numbers are tagged with a type filed.
+The phone numbers are tagged with a type field.
 The tag "work" used for preferred contact option.
 The tag "mobile" can be used when the mobile phone is not the preferred option.
 The tag "secure" is a phone suitable for use as 2nd-factor verification (via SMS).